unr-deaddrop/pygin/README.md

 Note that Empyrean is Windows-only, and Redis is natively compiled for Linux, so no elements in `contribs` are used on Linux installations of Pygin.

+The versioning on Docker images and packages are based on src/meta/agent.py.
+GitHub Actions publishes a new Docker image and DeadDrop bundle release whenever a tag is pushed to the repo.